sucho-archiving/sucho-archiving.github.io/pages/webrecorder-browser-plugin-instructions.md

 Thank you for volunteering to capture Ukrainian cultural heritage sites using Webrecorder's ArchiveWeb.page browser plugin!
-Here’s a guide to using it.
+Here’s a guide for using it.

 ## Setup
 [Install the Chrome plugin](https://chrome.google.com/webstore/detail/webrecorder-archivewebpag/fpeoodllldobpkbkabpblcfaogecpndd?hl=en).
 You should also ["pin" the extension to your browser](https://www.maketecheasier.com/pin-extensions-to-chrome-toolbar/) to make sure the ArchiveWeb.page plugin is always visible.